 A Quick 180

-The Noje also provides us with a prime example of the old adage, don’t judge a book by its cover, in action.
-Let’s be real.
-Smaller, lower-priced toys, like the Noje W3, are often overlooked or mistakenly judged as cheap and inefficient at producing orgasms.
+The Noje also provides us with a prime example of the old adage “Never judge a book by its cover” in action.
+Let’s be real, smaller, lower-priced toys, like the Noje W3, are regularly overlooked and mistakenly judged as cheap and inefficient at producing orgasms.
 A lot of times, they’re completely disregarded.
-Based solely on these superficial elements alone.
+This, based solely on these superficial elements alone.
 Which is no wonder, considering how in our consumer-based society, we’ve been programmed to believe, bigger is better.
-Along with the myth, that a heftier price tag, equals a more luxurious a product.
+Along with the myth, that the heftier a price tag is the more luxurious a product will be.

-Deep down, I guess, even I, wasn’t expecting much from the Noje.
-I hate to admit it but based on my instincts, along with the Noje’s combination of low price ($35.99) and small size.
-I’d already begun mentally preparing to endure the unsatisfying task of testing a buzzy vibe.
+Deep down even I didn’t expect much from the Noje.
+I hate to admit it now, but based on my instincts, along with the Noje’s combination of low price ($35.99) and small size, I’d already begun mentally preparing to endure the unsatisfying task of testing a buzzy vibe.
 A chore I’ve come to overwhelmingly dread.
-There’s no quicker way to turn the pleasurable act of masturbation into a punishment, than a damned buzzy vibrator.

-So you could imagine my surprise when I turned this little wand on and it had some major rumble game.
+So imagine my surprise when I turned this tiny little wand on and it threw some major rumble game.
 I’d love to have been a fly on the wall.
 Watching as my face transformed from pure, jaw-dropping shock to a knowing grin.
 The grin, because I knew this was going to be good.
 My expectations for the Noje had done a quick and total 180.